 The reason for slow cooling is to allow the carbon in the steel to diffuse out of the austinite and form iron carbide, or cementite, which is soft.

 There is a bit of a misconception about the length of time needed for the cooling process.
-It is widely believed that steel must be cooled off as slowly as possible.
+It is widely believed that steel must be cooled off over the longest period of time as possible.
 This is true, but only in between two specific temperatures: the critical temp (temp where austinite forms) and the bottom of transformation range (about 100°F less than the critical temp).
 After this point, the steel can be cooled more rapidly to save time.

 This can be confusing however, and since exact temperatures are difficult to know without high tech thermometers, AND cooling to room temperature will have no negative side affects, then the safe bet is to simply cool the steel off as slowly as possible.

 Step 4: What Does This Mean for the DIY Toolmaker?